oseymour/ScraperFC/docs/source/fbref_examples.rst

         # Catch and print any exceptions.
 This allows us to still close the
         # scraper below, even if an exception occurs.
         traceback.print_exc()
+    finally:
         # It's important to close the scraper when you're done with it.
 Otherwise,
         # you'll have a bunch of webdrivers open and running in the background.
         scraper.close()

 And here is the output.